jax-ml/jax/docs/persistent_compilation_cache.md

 layernorm_matmul_without_shard_map = jax.jit(F, in_shardings=(...), out_sharding=(...))(x1, x2, gamma, beta)
 ```

-However, if we were to wrap the layernorm primitive in shard_map and define a function G that performs the same computation, the cache key for `layernorm_matmul_with_shard_map` will be the same everytime despite `LayerNorm` being implementing `custom_partitioning`:
+However, if we were to wrap the layernorm primitive in shard_map and define a function G that performs the same computation, the cache key for `layernorm_matmul_with_shard_map` will be the same every time despite `LayerNorm` being implementing `custom_partitioning`:

 ```python
 import jax